 If you've won at auction, you'll need to pay your deposit.
 This will usually be at least 10% of the purchase price.
 This is why it's important to be ready with a form of payment when you attend auction.

-You can use a personal cheque or a bank cheque.
-If you're planning to use a bank cheque, have it made out for an amount that's 10% of your budget limit.
+Bank cheque or personal cheque: You will need to order a bank cheque in advance.
+Have the cheque made out for an amount that's 10% of your budget.
 If you end up winning at auction at a price lower than your limit, the deposit will be larger than 10%, but this just means a smaller home loan debt.

 You'll also need to sign your contracts.
 Remember, until the contract has been signed the seller is under no legal obligation to follow through on the sale.